Proxima: Near-storage Acceleration for Graph-based Approximate Nearest Neighbor Search in 3D NAND: Introduction

-Although the aforementioned designs improve both computational and memory efficiency, they still suffer from significant accuracy degradation due to lossy compression and approximation.
-The experiments on FAISS~\cite{faiss_index_1G} show that even the carefully optimized IVF-PQ~\cite{opq} only achieves approximately 80\% recall on datasets with 10 million items.
+The aforementioned designs improve both computational and memory efficiency.
+But they still suffer from significant accuracy degradation due to lossy compression and approximation.
+The experiments on FAISS~\cite{faiss_index_1G} show that even the carefully optimized IVF-PQ only achieves approximately 80\% recall on datasets with 10 million items.
 In comparison, recent graph-based ANNS algorithms~\cite{hnsw,nsg,diskann} demonstrate superior performance and complexity trade-offs.
 HNSW~\cite{hnsw} and DiskANN~\cite{diskann} achieve a recall rate of $>98$\% with promising throughput across various large datasets.
-As such, graph-based methods have not only been integrated into ANNS tools~\cite{faiss,diskann,hnsw,nsg,sptag} but also deployed on large-scale commercial systems, such as Alibaba's visual search engine~\cite{alibaba_graph}.
+As such, graph-based methods have been integrated into state-of-the-art ANNS tools~\cite{faiss,diskann,hnsw,nsg}.

 However, implementing graph-based ANNS efficiently poses great challenges due to two reasons: First, graph-based ANNS is notorious for massive memory footprint because both the raw data and the graph index need to be stored for the best accuracy.
 Advanced graph ANNS tools, such as HNSW~\cite{hnsw}, HM-ANN~\cite{hm_ann}, and NSG~\cite{nsg}, require 300-700GB memory to store the data structure for billion-scale datasets.
 Hence, it is challenging to store and process the large-scale graph index on CPU or GPU memory.
 Second, the query search over the graph is, in essence, a best-first (BF) graph traversal characterized by random data access.
 This nature entails low parallelism and expensive distance computation.
 Our profiling results in Section \ref{subsec:motivation} show that the irregular data access during graph traversal incurs 80\% to 95\% cache miss rate.
 Additionally, the graph search requires thousands of distance computations for high-dimensional data.
 Data fetching and distance computation consume up to 80\% of the total runtime.